 Simple Syrup

-- Store homemade simple syrup in the refrigerator.
+- Pour the simple syrup into an airtight container and store it in the refrigerator.

-- In a mixing glass, pour the juice from the lime over the mint.
+- Place the mint in a mixing glass along with the juice from the lime wedges.
 Muddle the mint but don’t overdo it.
-Place the squeezed lime parts into a serving (drinking) glass.
+Reserve the juiced lime wedges.

-- Top off the serving glass with ice, and garnish with a sprig or two of mint.
+- Add ice and garnish with a sprig or two of mint.
 Before placing the mint into the glass, slap it between your hands to release the mint oils.

 This drink is good for summer heat.